skorch-dev/skorch/README.rst

 You can also install skorch through the conda-forge channel.
 The instructions for doing so are available `here <https://github.com/conda-forge/skorch-feedstock>`__.
+Though conda channel is not managed the skorch maintainers

 If you do not want to use conda-forge, you may install skorch using: